Gatsby Without the 'E': Crafting Lipograms with LLMs: Evaluation Methods

-We used cosine similarity to measure the semantic equivalence between the original source and our generated lipogram translation.
-This method computes the dot product of embeddings of both texts to quantify how closely they align in terms of semantics.
-For embeddings, we utilized the the SentenceTransformer model "paraphrase-MiniLM-L6-v2" model to encode semantics.~\citep{reimers-2019-sentence-bert}
+We evaluated the text on semantic similarity, readability, grammatical accuracy, and constraint adherence.
+All of our methods achieved 100\% adherence to the `e’-less constraint.
+Table \ref{tab:model_scores} highlights model performance across these metrics.

-Figure~\ref{fig:dist_cosine_similarity} presents a histogram of the paragraph similarity over the following generation models: E-delete, Synonym replacement, T5, Llama2, and Llama3 models.
-Models producing right-shifted peaks indicate better performance, with Llama3 and T5 generating paragraphs more similar to the original, although there remains a sizable gap with the original Gatsby text.
+\paragraph{Cosine Similarity of Embeddings (CS):} We used cosine similarity to measure the semantic equivalence between the original source and our generated lipogram translation.
+For embeddings, we utilized the the SentenceTransformer model ``paraphrase-MiniLM-L6-v2" model to encode semantics~\citep{reimers-2019-sentence-bert}.
+Figure~\ref{fig:dist_cosine_similarity} presents a histogram of paragraph similarity over our models.
+GPT-4o and Llama3 generate more similar paragraphs, although there remains a sizable gap with the original Gatsby text.